 B10 1.22 x 1.73 3.1 x 4.4 31 x 44

 The C-series has one very important job.
 It makes envelopes.
 This is unlike the A-series and the B-series.
-Every envelope you’ve ever used was probably a C-size.
+Every envelope size you’ve used was probably a C-series.

 The C-size is actually a bit bigger than the A-size.
 This extra space is crucial.
 It lets you easily slide the paper in and out of the envelope.
 You can do this without bending or damaging it.